noelex/RabbitRPC/samples/README.md

 - [RemoteTimer](RemoteTimer/): Shows how to use event bus in RabbitRPC using work queues.
 - [BatchPrinter](BatchPrinter/): Demostrates how to perform batch processing in RabbitRPC.
 - [HelloAspNetCore](HelloAspNetCore/): Demostrates how to use RabbitRPC with [Project Tye](https://github.com/dotnet/tye) and ASP.NET Core.
+- [RequestAuthorization](RequestAuthorization/): Shows how to use custom filters to perform request authorization.